RustyDaemon/RustyDaemon/README.md

 ### Hi there 👋

-🦄 .NET, React and other things.
+🦄 .NET, Rust, React and other things.

 <!--
 ---